 OFFICERS AND DIRECTORS

-6.1 OFFICERS - The officers shall be as listed herein and shall be elected by the House of Delegates at its annual meeting.
+6.1 OFFICERS - The officers shall be as listed herein and shall be elected by the House of Delegates at its annual meeting Positions shall be elected in a staggered manner in odd-numbered and even-numbered years as designated.

-.1 General Chair
+.1 General Chair (Odd-numbered)

-.2 Administrative Vice-Chair
+.2 Administrative Vice-Chair (Even-numbered)

-.3 Finance Vice-Chair
+.3 Finance Vice-Chair (Odd-numbered)

-.4 Senior Vice-Chair
+.4 Senior Vice-Chair (Even-numbered)

-.5 Age Group Vice-Chair
+.5 Age Group Vice-Chair (Odd-numbered)

-.6 Secretary
+.6 Secretary (Odd-numbered)

-.7 Treasurer
+.7 Treasurer (Position filled by LSC staff member who is not elected.
+Has voice but no vote.)

 6.2 OTHER DIRECTORS

-Two provisions are offered concerning the method of selection of the Athlete Representatives to the Board of Directors.
-Select one and delete the other.

-.1 athlete representatives -
+.1 Athlete Representatives -

-Provision A: Two (2) Athlete Representatives shall be elected, one each year for a two-year term, or until their respective successors are elected.
-At the time of election, the Athlete Representative must (a) be an athlete member in good standing; (b) be at least a sophomore in high school or at least 16 years of age, (c) be currently competing, or have competed within the three (3) immediately preceding years, in the program of swimming conducted by XXSI or another LSC; and (d) have his or her place of permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).
+Two (2) Athlete Representatives shall be elected, one each year for a two-year term, or until their respective successors are elected.
+At the time of election, the Athlete Representative must (a) be an athlete member in good standing; (b) be at least a sophomore in high school or at least 16 years of age, (c) be currently competing, or have competed within the three (3) immediately preceding years, in the program of swimming conducted by WISI or another LSC; and (d) have his or her place of permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).
 The balloting shall take place via electronic vote and/or at a meeting called for that purpose by the Senior Athlete Representative or the Athletes Committee, or failing that, at a time and in a manner designated by the Board of Directors.
 At least twenty (20) days’ written notice of the election shall be given to all clubs.
 The Athlete Representatives elected shall be determined by a majority of the [define the athlete voting members who elect the Athlete Representatives].

-Provision B: Two (2) Athlete Representatives shall be elected by the House of Delegates, one each year, for a two-year term or until their respective successors are elected.
-At the time of election, the Athlete Representative must (a) be an athlete member in good standing; (b) be at least a sophomore in high school or at least 16 years of age, (c) be currently competing, or have competed within the three (3) immediately preceding years, in the program of swimming conducted by XXSI or another LSC; and (d) have his or her place of permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).

-Two provisions are offered concerning the method of selection of the Coach Representatives to the Board of Directors.
-Select one and delete the other.

-.2 coach representative(s)
+.2 Coach Representatives -